-- Naviance: Students are encouraged to use their personal Naviance account
+- Scoir: Students are encouraged to use their personal Scoir accounts

-- College Majors 101: www.collegemajors101.com (This site will give you virtual tours of colleges and universities.
+- collegemajors101.com: This site will give you virtual tours of colleges and universities.
 Each school is asked the same questions to help prevent bias in the presentation.
 They are really more like virtual profiles because the college stats are also there.
-It is fairly new so they are adding colleges almost every day.).

 - How to Write a College Application Essay, by Margaret Metzger

 - The Art of the College Essay, by Gabrielle Glancy

 - Common Application: allows a student to fill out one application form and recommendation form for filing at more than one college or university.
 While more than 200 selective colleges and universities accept the Common Application, many require a supplement, which can be accessed from their websites.